Building an SQL Query

 The Assistant code completion is done while typing and on hitting CTRL+SPACE, as used while code programming.

-Notes
+Notes and Tips

 • The Query Editor window can hold and execute several queries.
 When clicking on the Execute button, all queries will be executed, one by one, where the Results window will show the results of the last query.

-• If the Query Editor window contains several queries and you wish to run some of them, there is no need to delete the others.
+• If the Query Editor window contains several queries, and you wish to run some of them, there is no need to delete the others.
 To execute specific commands, select them and then click on Execute.

 • You can add Fabric commands to the Query Editor and they will also be executed.